Billy Bean

 William Daro Bean (May 11, 1964 – August 6, 2024) was an American professional baseball player.
-He played in Major League Baseball (MLB) as an outfielder for the Detroit Tigers (1987–1989), Los Angeles Dodgers (1989), and San Diego Padres (1993–1995), as well as the Kintetsu Buffaloes of Nippon Professional Baseball (NPB) in 1992.
-In July 2014, he was named MLB's first ambassador for inclusion, having publicly come out as gay in 1999.
-In January 2016, he became MLB's vice president, ambassador for inclusion and was senior vice president and special assistant to the commissioner.
+He played in Major League Baseball (MLB) as an outfielder for the Detroit Tigers (1987–1989), the Los Angeles Dodgers (1989), and the San Diego Padres (1993–1995).
+He also played for the Kintetsu Buffaloes of Nippon Professional Baseball (NPB) in 1992.

+Bean publicly came out as gay in 1999.
+In July 2014, he was named MLB's first ambassador for inclusion.
+He later served as MLB's vice president, social responsibility and inclusion and as MLB's senior vice president for diversity, equity, and inclusion.

-Early life
+Early life and education

-Bean's father, Bill Bean, and mother, Linda Robertson, grew up on the same street and were classmates at Santa Ana High School in Santa Ana, California.
-The couple married while Linda was pregnant, then separated when Billy was six months old.
-Linda married Ed Kovac, a police officer with three children.
-Linda initially worked as a uniformed officer, but because women could not be in the same police departments as their husbands, she quit her job upon remarriage.
-Bean's extended Catholic step family grew to six children.
-When he was a child, Bean's grandmother divorced his maternal grandfather, and he has three aunts on his mother's side of the family.
+Bean's father, Bill Bean, and his mother, Linda Robertson, grew up on the same street and were classmates at Santa Ana High School in Santa Ana, California.
+The couple married while Linda was pregnant, but then separated when Billy was six months old.
+Linda later married Ed Kovac, a police officer with three children.
+Linda initially worked as a uniformed officer, but because women could not be in the same police departments as their husbands’, she quit her job upon remarriage.
+Bean's extended Catholic stepfamily grew to six children.
+When he was a child, Bean's grandmother divorced his maternal grandfather.
+He had three aunts on his mother's side of the family.